MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-add-an-event-handler-using-the-infopath-2003-object-model.md

 ```

-## How the Class that Contains Event Handlers is Identified
+## How the class that contains event handlers is identified

 When you create a new InfoPath form template project that is compatible with the InfoPath 2003 managed code object model, an assembly-level **System.ComponentModel.Description** attribute is applied to the class at the beginning of the form code module to identify the class that contains all event handlers for the form template.